 Airplane Cleanliness & Sanitization

 Carriers have updated their aircraft cleaning procedures in response to the pandemic, adopting new technologies such as electrostatic spraying.

 Although I had hoped airplanes would be spotless, they seemed just as dirty as ever.
-I used Clorox disinfecting wipes (Amazon has a great deal) to clean my seat and the surrounding area, including the tray table, window and air vents.
+Throughout the pandemic, I have used Clorox disinfecting wipes (Amazon has a great deal) to clean my seat and the surrounding area, including the tray table, window and air vents.
 After cleaning, the wipes were filthy, suggesting that no deep cleaning of the airplanes had occurred in quite some time.
 That said, if the planes had been given the electrostatic spray treatment that the airlines tout, perhaps the surfaces were virus-free, which is obviously the most important priority.

 Electrostatic sprayers are being used in some airports as well.
 I encountered one such device in a bathroom at the Las Vegas Airport, treating the air with a cloud of disinfectant spray.

 Social distancing is a priority for anyone who wants to protect themselves from the coronavirus, but that may not be possible on an airplane.
 Although Delta Air Lines kept its promise of blocking the middle seat through April, that policy has ended and airplanes are now being filled to capacity on all carriers.
 If you flight has open seats, count it a blessing!

 The majority of my travel during the pandemic has been with American Airlines, and most of those flights have been packed.
 I’ve been fortunate to fly in first class most of the time, but once had to fly in economy on United Airlines.
 On that flight, I was blessed with an empty row, but other passengers were not so fortunate.